Honest answers

 Yes, you could.
 There's an open-source project called InkyPi that runs on the same hardware Margin uses: a Raspberry Pi Zero 2 W and a Waveshare e-paper screen.
 The parts cost about $80.
 There's even a YouTube tutorial that walks you through it.

-Here's the part nobody on the tutorial mentions.
+Here's the part the tutorial doesn't mention.
 Of the people who've told us they'll DIY one, every one we've heard from is still in the middle of it.
 None of them has a finished one on their desk.

 The build is a weekend.
 The maintenance is the rest of your semester.
 Re-writing the Canvas scraper every time UIUC ships a DOM change.
 Rebuilding the image pipeline when the panel firmware quietly bumps a version.
 Fighting the eduroam sign-in screen every time you move dorms.
 Patching the cron job that drifts on daylight savings.
 That's where the project dies.